CassieMarie0728/my-awesomeness/README.md

 - [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 - [snooppr/snoop](https://github.com/snooppr/snoop) - Snoop — инструмент разведки на основе открытых данных (OSINT world)
 - [snuq/Snu-Photo-Manager](https://github.com/snuq/Snu-Photo-Manager) - A feature-rich photo manager and editor written in python.
 Uses the Kivy library, and is cross-platform (currently tested on Windows and Linux).
+- [softaworks/agent-toolkit](https://github.com/softaworks/agent-toolkit) - A curated collection of skills for AI coding agents.
+Skills are packaged instructions and scripts that extend agent capabilities across development, documentation, planning, and professional workflows.
 - [sojohnnysaid/project-guide](https://github.com/sojohnnysaid/project-guide) - Your magical AI-powered project documentation generator
 - [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from 3000+ sites
 - [sundial-org/awesome-openclaw-skills](https://github.com/sundial-org/awesome-openclaw-skills) - Top OpenClaw skills, with the most popular and useful ones.